jaylikesbunda/Flipper-NFC-Maker/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [GNU License](LICENSE).

 ## Disclaimer